nais/doc/docs/workloads/application/reference/application-spec.md

     ```

 #### gcp.sqlInstances[].databases
-List of databases that should be created on this Postgres server.
+List of one database or less(!) that should be created on this Postgres server.
+If not present, a default database with the same name as the application will be created.

 Type: `array`<br />
 Required: `false`<br />